15 Internet

 We’ll wrap up this chapter with a video from Data Is Beautiful charting the most popular websites from 1995 to 2023.
 The video shows “worldwide data based on websites traffic measured by monthly visits or sessions.”

 Consider how valuable it can be for a platform to gain users’ loyalty as their initial landing spot for online interactions.
-In the video above, you’ll note the top slot shifted from America Online (AOL.com) to Yahoo to Google as the Internet moved from mostly human-curated content in the heyday of Yahoo to algorithms beginning with Google.
+In the video above, the top slot shifted from America Online (AOL.com) to Yahoo to Google as the Internet moved from mostly human-curated content in the heyday of Yahoo to algorithms beginning with Google.
 That trend will likely continue so that we’ll see some embedded advertising in AI-generated search results.

 Although the video shows lots of chart movement until 2012, Google then claimed the top spot for the remainder of the decade and beyond, while Facebook and YouTube battled for the second and third positions and all other platforms lagged far behind.